-This course is designed to provide an overview of the foundations in radiography and the practitioner's role in the health care delivery system.
+Provides an overview of the foundations in radiography and the practitioner's role in the health care delivery system.
 Principles, practices, and policies of the health care organization will be examined and discussed in addition to professional responsibilities of the radiographer.
-(Prerequisites: XRT 1010, BSC 1121, and MA 1128)
+(Prerequisites: RADT110, BIOL180)